nssim516/nssim516/README.md

 ###

 <p align="left">i'm an undergraduate computer engineering student from northern virginia. my background drives my interest in creating technologies that enhance awareness and accessibility for diverse communities.<br>
-<br>- 🔭 i’m working to...<br>research community-oriented systems and technologies for equity and accessibility.<br>
+<br>🔭 i’m working to...<br>- research community-oriented systems and technologies for equity and accessibility.<br>
-<br>innovate privacy mechanisms for augmented reality (ar) eye-tracking applications.<br>
+<br>- innovate privacy mechanisms for augmented reality (ar) eye-tracking applications.<br>
-<br>📚 i'm currently learning about...<br>physical electronics: fundamentals of electrostatics, magnetostatics, and transmission lines, including impedance matching networks.<br><br>integrated design project: designing, implementing, and validating hardware and software solutions to open-ended engineering problems, leveraging industrial-caliber equipment.<br>
-<br>embedded systems: real-time programming, hardware abstraction, and integration of sensors and actuators for microcontroller-based systems.<br>
+<br>📚 i'm currently learning about...<br>- physical electronics: fundamentals of electrostatics, magnetostatics, and transmission lines, including impedance matching networks.<br><br>- integrated design project: designing, implementing, and validating hardware and software solutions to open-ended engineering problems, leveraging industrial-caliber equipment.<br><br>- embedded systems: real-time programming, hardware abstraction, and integration of sensors and actuators for microcontroller-based systems.<br>
 <br><br>- ⚡ in my free time i...
 <br>explore music, volunteer, and engage in research-driven activities to make a meaningful impact in my community. i also like to bake and hike!<br>
 <br>feel free to email me: nissiooto@vt.edu</p>